Thank God, It's Doomsday

 "Thank God, It's Doomsday" is the nineteenth episode of the sixteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on May 8, 2005.
+The episode was written by Don Payne and directed by Michael Marcantel.

-Al Jean claims that the recorded commentary for this episode was the last time he saw Don Payne, the writer credited for the episode.
+In this episode, Homer calculates the date of the Rapture and angers the townsfolk when it does not occur, but he realizes he calculated the date incorrectly, resulting in only him ascending to Heaven.
+Musical groups Baha Men and Los Lobos appeared as themselves.
+Executive producer Al Jean claims that the commentary recording session for this episode was the last time he saw Payne.
+The episode received negative reviews.